 Students will find that it is worthwhile to put some effort into establishing a rapport with their Tutor so as to facilitate communication and understanding between both parties.

-In some cases the Tutor may not always be the best placed person to provide a reference.
-Sometimes (for summer placements in a University environment, for example) the Director of Studies may be in a better position.
-Sometimes (perhaps applications for further study) Director of Studies and a dissertation supervisor or project leader may be the ideal choices.
-Thus whilst discussing references with your Tutor is always a good idea, you should not assume that they are necessarily always going to say they will write for you.
+Sometimes the Tutor may not always be the best placed person to provide a reference.
+On occasion (for summer placements in a University environment, for example) the Director of Studies may be in a better position.
+Sometimes (perhaps applications for further study) your Director of Studies and a dissertation supervisor or project leader may be the ideal choices.
+So whilst discussing references with your Tutor is always a good idea, you should not assume that they will necessarily always write for you.

-A student can speak to their Tutor in confidence.
+Any student can speak to their Tutor in confidence.
+In the overwhelming majority of cases it is considered best practice to seek the student’s consent to share information about them with another party before doing so, even where a breach of confidentiality without consent would be justified.
 However, in order for a Tutor to best help or advise a student, it may be necessary for the Tutor to discuss the matter with others (e.g. the Chaplain, the Senior Tutor, the Nurse, a professional from the Counselling Service).
-Sometimes this can be done without revealing the name of the student, but sometimes this will not be possible, and in such a case the Tutor will ask for permission to reveal particular confidences solely for the purpose of obtaining advice.
-In the case of very serious matters, e.g. where a student or others may be at serious risk, the Tutor may feel it necessary to take others into his or her confidence even when explicit permission has not been given.
-The same principle may apply in relation to speaking to your Director of Studies, the Chaplain or a Tutor other than your own.
+Sometimes this can be done without revealing the name of the student, but sometimes this will not be possible, and in such a case the Tutor will ask for permission to share information solely for the purpose of obtaining advice.
+In the case of very serious matters, e.g. where a student or others may be at serious risk of harm, the Tutor may feel it necessary to take others into their confidence even when explicit permission has not been given.
+The same principle may apply in relation to speaking to other members of the College's welfare team.